 To potentially smooth out your investment returns over time you could put your money in many investments that are uncorrelated with one another.

 Allen explains that fluctuations aren't necessarily the biggest risk for investors in it for the long haul.
 A potentially bigger risk is how you react to the fluctuations.
 Many investors find it difficult to stick to their investing plan—particularly during market movements.
-A diversified portfolio could be prone to fewer market movements which can come in useful to help manage your emotions.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+A diversified portfolio could be prone to fewer market movements which can come in useful to help manage your emotions.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 4. Start investing—even a little at a time